Aerial view of a natural area with a large expanse of water on the Norderelbe, sand and woodland

 Questions and answers about the Kreetsand shallow water area

-The shallow water area of Kreetsand has several advantages:
+The shallow water area Kreetsand brings several advantages:

 • With 30 hectares more water surface, the Tidal Elbe gains additional space, which improves currents and reduces the amount of sediment - so less dredging tends to take place.